You had surgery to repair your hammer toe.

 - Have drainage or redness around the pins

 Call 9-1-1 if you:

 Osteotomy - hammer toe

 Murphy GA.
-Lesser toe abnormalities In: Canale ST, Beaty JH, eds.
+Lesser toe abnormalities.
+In: Azar FM, Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-12th ed.
-Philadelphia, PA: Elsevier Mosby; 2012:chap 83.
+13th ed.
+Philadelphia, PA: Elsevier; 2017:chap 83.

 Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.